ContextMapper/contextmapper.github.io/_docs/tutorials/event-storming.md

  * [Subdomains](#subdomains)
  * [Event Flows](#event-flow) (optional)

-Some event stormers also introduce policies (a.k.a. business rules) as special, self-triggered types of commands.
+*Note:* Some event stormers also introduce policies (a.k.a. business rules) as special, self-triggered types of commands.

 Context Mapper supports most of these concepts, and can therefore be used to document the output of an event storming workshop.
 Once captured in Context Mapper, the workshop results can be processed further, for instance to generate UML diagrams or service contracts.